Vanna (band)

-Vanna was an American hardcore punk band from Boston that was formed in 2004.
-On December 15, 2017, the band played their final show at the Worcester Palladium.

-The band's sound has been described as furious and cathartic, changing over time from screamo to metalcore to post-hardcore, with some songs showing emo or melodic metalcore elements.
+Vanna is an American band from Boston that was formed in 2004.
+Their sound has been described as furious and cathartic, changing over time from metalcore to post-hardcore, with some songs showing emo or melodic metalcore elements.
+They originally disbanded in 2017 but later reformed with the original five members in February 2025.

 History

 Early years (2004–2005)

 The band formed in December 2004 by guitarists Nicholas Lambert and Evan Pharmakis.
 The duo recorded their first demo in Lambert's dorm room at MassArt, using the program Reason for drums.
-Soon after, they recruited drummer Brandon Davis (who at the time was playing guitar for the band Therefore I Am), bassist Shawn Marquis, and vocalist Joe Bragel.
+Soon after, they recruited drummer Brandon Davis (who at the time was playing guitar for the band Therefore I Am), bassist Shawn Marquis, and vocalist Joe Bragel, they originally wanted Chris Preece to be the frontman but he was living in Texas at the time, and they jammed with him a few times but Bragel filled in and was doing well with the band so they decided to keep him.
 They then recorded and self-released their first EP entitled This Will Be Our Little Secret.
 The five song EP helped the band gain a strong local fan base.
 It was this EP that got them noticed to the record companies, and on November 15, 2005, the band was signed to Epitaph Records.